This article on dog walking tips is brought to you by Finchley Dog Walker

 Retractable leads are dangerous due to the injuries they can cause from the thin rope, the mechanism failing, etc. I have seen many people suffer cuts, bruises, and friction burns.

-Due to most of these types of leads, it isn’t easy to maintain control.
-Extendable leads are dangerous, especially in areas with high volumes of cars, and they can quickly run into the road.
+Most of these types of leads are difficult to control.
+Extendable leads are dangerous, especially in areas with high car volumes, and they can quickly run into the road.
 These extractable leads can be very hard to reel in.
 I have also found that if the dog jerks hard enough, the lock on the lead is useless, as it will simply unlock.

 Generally speaking, I think this type of retractable lead is a terrible choice.
 However, they can have their place, such as on the beach, letting them out in the garden, especially if your fence is not secure or it is a communal garden etc. The important thing to remember is to use a regular lead (even a training lead) when walking your dog normally.